 In my disorientation, I couldn’t fully process what had happened.
 I drew forward onto my knees.
 By the doctor’s side, I looked down at him.
 Resisting the temptation to touch the doctor, I remained still.

-Suddenly, his eyes, bloodshot, opened.
+Suddenly, his bloodshot eyes opened.
 He looked up at me.

 ‘Doctor, I…’ I managed to utter, shaking.